Perdido Key State Park: Perdido Key State Park

+Wildlife

 Several endangered species inhabit, nest on or use this park.
 Most notable of these is the Perdido Key beach mouse.
 This mouse is one of the North America's rarest mammals and only currently exists in two places on earth, both of which are located on Perdido Key.
 The Johnson Beach Unit of Gulf Islands National Seashore is the other location.
 The mouse was reintroduced to the park in February 2000 after several years of being absent from the park.
 Originally, three pairs of juvenile mice were translocated from Johnson Beach, followed by an additional 16 pairs of juvenile mice the following year.
 The population of this mouse can vary greatly depending on the time of year and recent weather conditions, as well as the presence of house cats.

 Loggerhead sea turtles use the beach to nest each year.
 Occasionally green and Kemp's Ridley sea turtles will nest within the park boundary as well.